ivanseibel/timer/README.md

 - Phosphor Icons - A set of open source icons
 - React Hook Form - Performant, flexible and extensible forms with easy-to-use validation
 - React Context API - Context provides a way to pass data through the component tree without having to pass props down manually at every level.
+- Immer - Create the next immutable state by mutating the current one

 ## Issues <a name = "issues"></a>